Pamir Highway Guide

 Khorog is a great place to base yourself for trekking in the Central & Western Pamir, Bartang Valley, Wakhan Valley, Shokhdara Valley, and more.
 It’s also where you’ll want to pick up an Afghan Visa if you plan to cross the border into the Afghan Wakhan Corridor.

 The best things to do before you leave Khorog is to at least spend an afternoon in the shaded Central Park and a visit to the Botanical Gardens.
-There are several restaurants in Khorog, my favorites are Nan-Melan for Qurutob, Delhi Darbar for Indian food, and Hotel Lal cafe for a pizza.
+There are several restaurants in Khorog, my favorites are Nan-Melan for Qurutob, Cafe Luni to grab a coffee and sambusa, Delhi Darbar for Indian food, and World Cuisine for a pizza.
 There is a nice chaikhana in Central Park on the riverside.

 Plan your time in Khorog: The Khorog Travel Guide + 6 Things To Do In Khorog